 A site, on land, that is used primarily for the disposal of waste materials.
-The contents of landfills can include garbage which is not processed, and also residual material from processing operations (e.g., MRF residues, incinerator ash, organic processing residues).
+The contents of landfills can include garbage which is not processed, and also residual material from processing operations (MRF residues, incinerators ash, organic processing residues, etc).